In order to use our apps you will need to add a site to your account. You should have already added a site during signup which will be your default.

 Hobby users can add Feature images to their campaign and also configure background colours or images, but the Gleam branding remains in the header and footer.

 Upgrading to Pro will allow you to control the branding on your landing pages and emails.
 Users will still see the Powered By Gleam branding in the footer of the widget.

-Business Plan users have the ability to remove all Gleam branding from the widget & emails.
+Business Plan users have the ability to remove Gleam branding from the widget & emails (except social logins).
 This will happen automatically when you upgrade.